-Welcome to your source for Israeli Jewelry and Gifts.
-Enjoy your chic and special jewels from the comfort of your home or mobile.
+Welcome to your source for designer Israeli Jewelry and Gifts.
+Buy and enjoy your chic and special jewels from the comfort of your home or mobile.

 Tel Aviv, is the second largest city in Israel in Israel, with an estimated population of 390,100.
 The city is situated on the Mediterranean Coastline with a land area of 51.8 square kilometres (20.0 sq mi).